TEEN CLOSET PROGRAM

 About Kids’ Closet

 These students come from 9 school districts located from Catalina to 100 miles north to San Carlos and Miami.
-In the fall of 2016 Miami School District (Headstart through Eighth grade) will be added to the number of schools served.
 Most schools bus the students on Mondays and Thursdays, while other students come with their parents.
 We are open on some Saturdays to better accommodate parents’ schedules.
 Each school determines whether the child qualifies (usually eligibility is determined by Free and Reduced Lunch Program standards).

 History of Kids’ Closet